 The rare large planters in the area have settled in Thiotte in the South Eastern department.
 “70% of the coffee produced in Haiti comes from Thiotte and Baptiste, a locality in the Center department” according to Bichard Bonnet, a coffee farmer in Thiotte.

 In this locality, the coffee harvest extends from September to January.
 These productions concern coffee produced at low altitude (700 to 1,000 meters).
-High altitude coffees (over 1000 meters) are harvested between November and June.
+High altitude coffee (over 1,000 meters) is harvested between November and June.
 They require a maximum of sun for their development.

 “Low altitude coffee is less valuable than high altitude coffee, which has disease resistant characteristics” says Bichard Bonnet.

-Haitian coffees produced at high altitude are generally of the highest quality.
-They achieve standard scores (beyond 80 out of 100) on the Specialty Coffee Association of America (SCAA) scale, informs Douglas Wiener of Café Selecto.
+Haitian coffee produced at high altitude is generally of the highest quality.
+It achieves standard scores (beyond 80 out of 100) on the Specialty Coffee Association of America (SCAA) scale, informs Douglas Wiener of Café Selecto.

 A long list of problems

 Among the difficulties experienced by coffee producers, Bichard Bonnet describes, problems with seeds, compost, manure and fertilizer.